dladowitz/dox_assignment/README.md

 * If you are applying for the Junior engineering position you must complete stories stories 1, and either 2a **or** 2b.
 Otherwise complete stories 1 and 3.
 * Clone this repository, create a local git branch and commit your changes to said branch
 * **DO NOT PUSH TO MASTER**, **DO NOT FORK THE REPOSITORY**
+* Code Style Guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
-* Push branch to github
+* * Push branch to github
 * Once work is completed, create a new [Pull Request](https://github.com/doximity/blgr2/compare) between master and your branch
 * Leave a comment on your pull request notifying `@brupm` you have completed the assignment